Escherichia coli O157:H7: Prevention

-Avoiding the consumption of, or contact with, unpasteurized dairy products, undercooked beef, uncleaned vegetables, and non disinfected water reduces the risk of an E. coli infection.
+Avoiding consumption of, or contact with, unpasteurized dairy products, undercooked beef, uncleaned vegetables, and non-disinfected water reduces the risk of an E. coli infection.
 Proper hand washing with water that has been treated with adequate levels of chlorine or other effective disinfectants after using the lavatory or changing a diaper, especially among children or those with diarrhea, reduces the risk of transmission.

 E. coli O157:H7 infection is a nationally reportable disease in the US, Great Britain, and Germany.
 It is also reportable in most states of Australia including Queensland.

 Treatment

 While fluid replacement and blood pressure support may be necessary to prevent death from dehydration, most patients recover without treatment in 5–10 days.
 There is no evidence that antibiotics improve the course of disease, and treatment with antibiotics may precipitate hemolytic–uremic syndrome (HUS).
 The antibiotics are thought to trigger prophage induction, and the prophages released by the dying bacteria infect other susceptible bacteria, converting them into toxin-producing forms.
-Antidiarrheal agents, such as loperamide (imodium), should also be avoided as they may prolong the duration of the infection.
+Antidiarrheal agents, such as loperamide (Imodium), should also be avoided, as they may prolong the infection.

-Certain novel treatment strategies, such as the use of anti-induction strategies to prevent toxin production and the use of anti-Shiga toxin antibodies, have also been proposed.
+Certain novel treatments, such as anti-induction strategies to prevent toxin production and the use of anti-Shiga toxin antibodies, have also been proposed.